rizitis/text2mp3/README.md

 ---

-For the lm-studio support see README.md in lm-studio folder.
+For the **lm-studio-AppImage** and 100% offline support, see README.md in the lm-studio folder.<br>
+Have fun!